EEPROM is a shortcut for --->'Electronically Erasable Programmable Read Only Memory'.

 An EEPROM it is a type of non-volatile memory that can be used in various maritime applications, particularly in electronic navigation and communication systems.
 Here are some examples of how EEPROM is used in the maritime context:

-1. Electronic chart systems: EEPROM can be used to store electronic navigational charts (ENCs) and other essential data used in electronic chart systems.
-These systems provide real-time vessel position, speed, and course information, helping to improve the safety and efficiency of navigation.
+1. Electronic chart systems: EEPROM can be used to Store electronic navigational charts (ENCs) and other essential data used in electronic chart systems.
+These systems provide real-Time vessel position, speed, and course information, helping to improve the safety and efficiency of navigation.

 2. Radar systems: EEPROM can be used to store radar settings and data, such as sea and weather conditions, ship traffic, and navigational hazards.
 This information is critical for the safe operation of radar systems, which are used to detect and avoid collisions with other vessels and obstacles.